Devon County Council: Political composition

-The two independent councillors sit with the Green Party as the "Green and Independent Group".
+Two of the independent councillors sit with the Green Party as the "Green and Independent Group".

 Since the last boundary changes in 2017 the council has comprised 60 councillors, representing 58 electoral divisions.
 Most divisions elect one councillor, but two divisions (Broadclyst and Exmouth) elect two councillors.
 Elections are held every four years.
-The next election is due in 2029.

 Historical control

 Political control of the council since the 1974 reforms has been as follows: